a. Locale W1

 This locale is included here primarily to illustrate the outlet area for Lake Winooski south of Williamstown inT4 time in the area of the divide between present day drainage basins of the Stevens Branch to the north and the Second Branch of the White River to the South.

 The location of the Lake Winooski outlet at the divide as identified by Wright and others is marked.
-As can be seen, stagnant ice deposits are mapped on both the north and south side of the divide(marked by the purple line) at the T4 level.
+As can be seen, stagnant ice deposits are mapped on both the north and south sides of the divide(marked by the purple line) at the T4 level.
 A patch of Scabby Terrain is shown to the west of the divide, but occurs more substantially further south along the T2 Ice margin, and further to the west along the perimeter of Lake Winooski.
 The State Surficial Geology map tab on VCGI indicates lacustrine silt-clay deposits in the lower Stevens Branch basin in the Barre area.
 These observations are consistent with and lend support to the interpretation given above that the Williamstown outlet for Lake Winooski was initially blocked, with incipient Lake Winooski opening as the ice margin retreated northward from the outlet in T4 time.

 The heavy maroon colored line on the above screenshot represents the T2 ice margin(not the T6 margin which elsewhere is also marked by a maroon colored line) associated with the previously described Disconnection of ice mass in the Middle Connecticut Basin.
 Drainage from Lake Winooski was across the divide between the Winooski and Connecticut Basins.
 However, this drainage, including into the residual Disconnected ice mass area, has not been studied here.